mravind3r/ssh/README.md

 IdentityFile ~/.ssh/id_rsa

-** the above entries should be on a seperate line each
+** the above tab seperated entries  should be on a seperate line each